nivisi/dart_pull_request_use_case_validator/README.md

              method-name: run # Optional
              approve-message: Great job # Optional
   ```
 - That's it!
-The action now will validate your code base 🙂
+The action now will validate your code base on pull requests 🙂

 ## Note ❗️